OnDataEngineering/OnDataEngineeringContent/_tech-vendors/apache.md

 ## Other Technologies

 | [DataFu (Incubating)](/technologies/apache-datafu/) | A set of libraries for working with data in Hadoop, consisting of two sub-projects - DataFu Pig (a set of Pig User Defined Functions) and DataFu Hourglass (a framework for incremental processing using MapReduce).
-| [ZooKeeper](/technologies/apache-zookeeper/) | Service for managing coordination (e.g. configuration information and synchronisation) of distributed and clustered systems.
 | AsterixDB | Scalable "Big Data Management System" - <https://asterixdb.apache.org/>
 | Chukwa | Specialist technology for the ingestion of continuous data flows into an Hadoop cluster, and the subsequent management and analysis of the data - <https://chukwa.apache.org/ >
 | Edgent (Incubating) | Stream processing programming model and lightweight runtime to execute analytics at devices on the edge or at the gateway, previously known as Quarks - <http://edgent.apache.org/>
 | Gora | ORM with support for a range of NoSQL, Search and Hadoop data formats - <http://gora.apache.org/>
+| Helix | A framework for building long lived persistent distributed systems - <http://helix.apache.org/>
 | MetaModel | Technology for reading and writing database metadata with connectors for a wide range of databases - <http://metamodel.apache.org/>
 | Toree (Incubating) | Framework to allow interactive applications to communicate with a remote Spark cluster - <http://toree.apache.org/>
-| Curator | A set of Java libraries that make using Apache ZooKeeper much easier - <http://curator.apache.org/>
 | [Calcite](/technologies/apache-calcite/) | A framework for building SQL based data access capabilities, supporting a SQL parser and validator and tools for the transformation and (cost based) optimisation of SQL expression trees.
 | [Livy (Incubating)](/technologies/apache-livy/) | A service that allows Spark jobs (pre-compiled JARs) or code snippets (Scala or Python) to be executed by remote systems over a REST API or via clients for Java, Scala and Python.
 | [Superset (Incubating)](/technologies/apache-superset/) | Web based tool for interactive exploration for OLAP style data, supporting interactive drag and drop querying, composable dashboards and a SQL workspace (SQL Lab).